Helmy-Lab/CytoGateR/docs/faq.md

 ### Can I analyze spectral flow cytometry data?
 {: .label .label-blue }

-**A:** Yes, CytoVerse can handle spectral flow cytometry data.
+**A:** Yes, CytoGateR can handle spectral flow cytometry data.
 Ensure your data is properly unmixed and exported in FCS format from your acquisition software.

 ### How many markers can I analyze simultaneously?
 {: .label .label-green }